Change Started

 Every single medal to be awarded to athletes during the Tokyo 2020 Games is made from 100% recycled metals.

-In the two years between April 2017 and March 2019, electronic waste (like used small electronic devices, mobile phones) was collected by municipal authorities across Japan.
+In the two years between April 2017 and March 2019, electronic waste (like used small electronic devices, and mobile phones) was collected by municipal authorities across Japan.
 Approximately 5,700 kilograms of precious metals were extracted to make the 5,000 medals – Gold (32kg), Silver (3,500kg), Bronze (2,200kg).

 Olympic Ceremony Podium